sfi0zy/sfi0zy.github.io/_posts/2017-03-27-thinking-about-rem.markdown

 thumb: "/images/0a07a9ad4840417ea7dd71a2115e02ec.jpg"
 ---

-I've written an article (in Russian) about thinking, about obvious things and the labor productivity in a small web-design studio.
+I've written an article about thinking, about obvious things and the labor productivity in a small web-design studio.

 <a href='https://habrahabr.ru/post/324814/'>Link to the article</a>